GetAwayCoxn/Luashitacast-Profiles/README.md

 /forcestring - Will force harp on BRD although I just use paeon for my dummy songs I left this variable available

 /cormsg - When playing cor messages will appear telling you lucky/unlucky, use this to toggle off or can set to off as default inside the COR.lua

+/siphon - When on SMN this will cast the spirit matching the day and use siphon, if you had an avatar out to start with it will recast that avatar